RakhithJK/zedeus-nitter-wiki/Unraid-Docker-Container---Community-Apps-Installation-Guide.md

 9. Set your ‘WebUI’ as http://[IP]:[PORT:8080]/ (_This could be changed to whatever suits your local server port requirements - see below_)
 10. Set ‘Extra Parameters’ as --restart=always
 11. Set your network type as needed (_OPTIONAL - Set network type as your network that you utilize for your SSL certs (for me its proxnetwork).)_
-12. Add in your static IP address that you will utilize for Nitter. (_It makes it easier to get to your hosted instance_)
+12. Add in your static IP address that you will utilize for Nitter. (_This can be configured to suit your reverse proxy.
+You can even leave it empty if that's easier.
+I found in my setup that it was easier for me to have the IP set as a static entry._)

 13. Add in a ‘path’ as;